-- 1. The Action and Limit Levels can be referred to Table 2.8 of this Report. - 2.
-The key marine works activities of the Project during monitoring included deep cement mixing (DCM) works, marine filling, and seawall construction. - 3.
+- The Action and Limit Levels can be referred to Table 2.8 of this Report. - 2.
+The key marine works activities of the Project during monitoring included deep cement mixing (DCM) works, marine filling, seawall and facilities construction, together with runway and associated works. - 3.
 General weather condition during monitoring ranged from sunny to rainy, with sea condition ranged from calm to rough.
 Detailed meteorological conditions can be referred to Table 2.11 of this Report and corresponding Monthly EM&A Reports. - Table 2.11 of this Report and corresponding Monthly EM&A Reports.
 4. QA/ QC requirements as stipulated in the EM&A Manual were carried out during measurement.